in

 Pros and Cons of Sealing Flagstone

-See the pros and cons of sealing flagstone including the best flagstone sealer to use and some ideas on how often you should seal your stone patio.
+See the pros and cons of sealing flagstone including the best sealer to use and some ideas on how often you should seal your stone patio.

-Hotel complex with a poolInstalling flagstone comes with several responsibilities.
-It is very crucial for homeowners to know how to maintain the flagstone and be knowledgeable about its aspects.
+Installing flagstone comes with several responsibilities.
+Homeowners must know how to maintain the flagstone and be knowledgeable about its aspects.

 However, some say that one of the best ways to increase its longevity and make it more appealing is to seal it.
 Is that true?
 What are the pros and cons of sealing flagstone?
-We will talk about these things in this article.

 Sealing A Flagstone Patio

-Outdoor stone fireplace covered by a metal grate with two metal chairs with red cushions placed on the flagstone patioA lot of homeowners seal their flagstone patio after the complete installation to protect it against cracking and breaking.
-Flagstone is either made out of granite, sandstone, bluestone, limestone, or slate.
+A lot of homeowners seal their flagstone patio after the complete installation to protect it against cracking and breaking.
+Flagstone is made of granite, sandstone, bluestone, limestone, or slate.
 And yes, they are all prone to staining.
 But sealing them, however, will prevent them from getting stains.

 Generally, the sealer is composed of penetrating acrylic with a flat finish.
 That is to prevent the material from absorbing water.
 Some homeowners, on the other hand, use sealers that have a glossy finish, but that could compromise the natural appearance of the stone.

 However, the seal should fill the pores thoroughly to fully protect the flagstone patio.
-Check our guide to the types of patio covers that could add protection to your flagstone patio from absorbing water.
+Check our guide to the types of patio covers that could add protection to your stone patio from absorbing water.

 Sealing Flagstone Pros